Hidden right beside some of London’s biggest tourist attractions, you’re never more than a few steps away from some London hidden gems.

-Upon exiting St Paul’s most visitors rush off eastwards to The Tower of London but take a few minutes to explore nearby and you’ll find some hidden wonders.
+Upon exiting St Paul’s most visitors rush off eastwards to The Tower of London but take a few minutes to explore nearby and you’ll find some hidden gems.

 Find your way towards the Underground station, behind and to the north of the cathedral building, then onto the street named St Martin’s Le Grand.

 Further along this street, on the left side, you’ll find the oddly named church Saint Botolph’s Without Aldersgate.
 Beside the church is the entrance to Postman’s Park, another of our lovely little London hidden gems.

 Why is it called Postman’s Park?